 - goods or services that haven’t been paid for e.g. a restaurant owner that hasn’t been able to pay their meat supplier because they’ve experienced a downturn in trade

-- goods or services that were agreed to but weren’t delivered e.g. a cleaning business that hasn’t provided cleaning services because of restrictions in response to coronavirus
+- goods or services that were agreed to but weren’t delivered e.g. a cleaning business that hasn’t provided cleaning services because of restrictions in response to the pandemic

-- good or services that were of poor quality e.g. a building contractor having to find a new sub-contractor and then having issues with the quality of work.
+- goods or services that were of poor quality e.g. a building contractor having to find a new sub-contractor and then having issues with the quality of work.

 What if an invoice hasn’t been paid?